-I broke away from popcorn and Play Nine, our family’s favorite card game, to reflect with awe what the Covid-19 virus quarantine offers our family.
+I broke away from popcorn and Play Nine, our family’s favorite card game, to reflect in awe at what the COVID-19 virus quarantine offers our family.
 Our kids sit at day 11 without climbing on the school bus in the dark, picking through school lunches, and leaning heavily on their peers, an essential slice of their life experience at ages 20, 17, 14, 14, and 9.

 Seemingly, each new day reveals a different headline or restriction to stop the spread of this monster virus and with each new piece of information, the kids readjust their learning and expectation of what the foreseeable future holds.
 The bizarre schedule rides like a bucking bronco stuck in a living room, but one with clear perks for twins and multiples.
 I hear mine laughing from the other room and can tell you, it’s a good day to be a twin!